-BNE: Eating fish on a weekly basis may stop setting in during our older years.
+BNE: Eating fish every week may keep our brain more during our older years.
 This is the conclusion of research by the Rush University Medical Center in Chicago.
-The study found that older people who eat fish regularly reduce their cognitive decline.
-Researchers deduced that over a lifetime of eating fish people could be the three to four years mentally younger in age.
-Lead researcher Martha Clare Morris said: "We found that people who ate one fish meal a week had a 10 percent slower thinking.
-Those who ate two fish meals a week showed a 13 percent slower annual decline.
-People who rarely eat fish have a decline in their thinking ability over time."
-Morris's team collected data on 6,158 people aged 65 and older and tested their over six years.
-She said: "This early stage in the research shows that eating fish may help to slow people's decline in thinking ability as they age."
-She her findings to several contained in fish, that have been shown to be essential for the brain's development.
-Eating fish has previously been associated with a lower risk of developing Alzheimer's disease, or having a stroke.
-Other studies have linked the acids with an ability to information in our old age.
-Oily fish, like salmon and tuna, are a rich source of the acids.
-The report on the benefits of consuming fish appears in the October 10 online issue of the of Neurology.
+The study found that older people who eat fish have quicker and better memories.
+Over a lifetime of eating fish, people could be three to four years younger in age.
+Lead researcher Martha Clare Morris said: "We found that people who ate one fish meal a week had a 10 percent slower decline in thinkingPeople who rarely eat fish have afaster in their thinking over time."
+Morris's team collected information on the and memory of 6,158 people aged 65 and older.
+She concluded: "Eating fish may help to slow people's decline in thinking ability as they" She thinks several fatty acids in fish may help the brain's development.
+Eating fish has previously been associated with a lower risk of developing Alzheimer's disease or having a Oily fish, like salmon and tuna, are a rich of the acids.
+The report on the benefits of consuming fish appears in the October 10 online of the Archives of Neurology .